Name Orient Bambino

 Unless you go wildly overboard in your strap buying, this watch will give you a lot of options to look good on your wrist.
 Most people end up with a classic brown or black leather strap (depending on your dial color), but the versatility the Bambino offers is what makes it is such a great beginner watch.
 Alligator is also a very popular option.
 Once you’re comfortable with the strap you have, you can branch out and become a bit more daring and be confident the Bambino will still look good.

 For the versions with a strap size of 21 mm, strap buying can be annoying because most strap websites sell in even-numbered increments.
 So you will either need to fit a 22 mm strap on there or have a small gap.
 However, there are some 21 mm options, a favorite brand of ours is B&R bands, which we’ve featured on our blog before.
 They have a number of options and colors in vintage leather and embossed gator at a very good price.
 If you’re looking for something higher end, you probably won’t find many options, so we recommend a custom strap to fit the 21mm lug width exactly.
 You can find a list of reputable custom watch strapmakers on our blog (with some great pictures).

 As mentioned before, you can also go one size up or down on the lug width and it will generally work (we recommend one size up).
-Great options for 22 mm or 20 mm straps include the Clockwork Synergy Gentleman’s collection, ColaReb Roma and Hirsch (a very popular option).
+Great options for 22 mm or 20 mm straps include Hirsch (a very popular option), the Clockwork Synergy Gentleman’s collection, and ColaReb Roma.
+Make sure to pick the right size before buying.
 If you’re looking for something very high end, we recommend going straight to a custom strap maker such as JonesinTokyo.
-You can find the link to more custom strapmakers on the right sidebar.
+Or you can find more in our list of custom strap makers.

 Orient is rated very good when it comes to watch manufacturing.
 It is a subsidiary of Seiko, another Japanese watch manufacturer.
 Orient sells higher-priced watches than the Bambino, so they have an incentive to maintain good quality as those buyers expect it.